10Ring/FakeSTormer/README.md

     ```
     .scripts/test_fakestormer.sh
     ```
-    For others (.e.g., data compression levels, network architectures), please change the path of the coressponding config file.
+    For others (.e.g., data compression levels, network architectures), please change the path of the corresponding config file.

-    > ⚠️ *Please make sure you set the correct path to your download pre-trained weights in the config files.*
+    > ⚠️ *Please make sure you set the correct path to your downloaded pre-trained weights in the config files.*

     > ℹ️ *Flip test can be used by setting ```flip_test: True```*